apache/ignite-3/modules/platforms/dotnet/README.md

 # Getting Started

-Below are a few examples of basic API usage to get you started:
+Below are a few examples of basic usage to get you started:

 ```cs
 // Connect to the cluster.